tthanh183/java-backend/4-hibernate/02_Overview.md

 Hibernate sits between traditional Java objects and database server to handle all the works in persisting those objects based on the appropriate O/R mechanisms and patterns.

 ![Hibernate Architecture](https://www.tutorialspoint.com/hibernate/images/hibernate_position.jpg)

+Hibernate Advantages:
+- Hibernate takes care of mapping Java classes to database tables using XML files and without writing any line of code.
+- Provides simple APIs for storing and retrieving Java objects directly to and from the database.
+- If there is change in the database or in any table, then you need to change the XML file properties only.
+- Abstracts away the unfamiliar SQL types and provides a way to work around familiar Java Objects.
+- Hibernate does not require an application server to operate.
+- Manipulates Complex associations of objects of your database.
+- Minimizes database access with smart fetching strategies.
+- Provides simple querying of data.